Oil Fired Combustion Components

 Industrial steam generators commonly utilize heavy residual oil as the primary fuel.
 Combustion optimization when firing residual fuel oil is important to control stack particulate emissions, boiler gas flow path fouling, as well as superheater and waterwall temperatures.
-STORM® utilizes a practical approach consisting of the following points, the majority of which are found in the 13 Essentials:
+STORM® utilizes a practical approach consisting of the following points, the majority of which are found in our 13 Essentials of optimum combustion.

 - Proper Burner Throat Velocity